Guide to all the best creepy abandoned and haunted places in Wisconsin.

 Ok then, McClintock County Park is one of the most haunted places Wisconsin has to offer and is home to a dark past (aren’t they all?).

-There was the great mystery surrounding this crime, largely because the culprit wasn’t actually caught until 2019.
+There was a great mystery surrounding this crime, largely because the culprit wasn’t actually caught until 2019.

 Today, the place is haunted by strange noises and orbs of mysterious light that somehow show up in photographs.